symfony/symfony-docs/components/intl.rst

 .. versionadded:: 2.3

-    The Intl component was added in Symfony 2.3.
+    The Intl component was introduced in Symfony 2.3.
 In earlier versions of Symfony, you should use the Locale component instead.

 .. caution::